divinemaredi/divinemaredi/README.md

 - 👋 Hi, I’m Divine
-- 👀 I’m interested in coding Flutter applictions
+- 👀 I enjoy Flutter app development
-- 🌱 I’m currently learning about Riverpod
+- 💙 I’m in love with Riverpod
-- 📫 You can reach me on twitter @DivineMaredi

 <!---
 divinemaredi/divinemaredi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.